EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

                                         └─-.slice
 ```

-Lets go one step further and output the entire system heirachy.
+Lets go one step further and output the entire system hierarchy.

 ``systemd-analyze dot``